Sampling-Free Privacy Accounting for Matrix Mechanisms under Random Allocation: Experiments

 \section{Experiments}

 In this section, we evaluate the R\'enyi and conditional composition (Cond Comp) based accountants against the sampling based Monte Carlo accountant \citep{choquette2024near}.
 We emphasize that privacy guarantees derived via a Monte Carlo accountant are qualitatively different from the $(\epsilon,\delta)$-DP guarantees of our proposed accountants: they hold only with high probability, or require the mechanism to abstain (see~\cref{section:background_matrix_mechanisms}).
+In favor of the baseline, we show raw Monte Carlo estimates (for probabilistic upper bounds, see~\cref{appendix:monte_carlo_whp_bounds}).
 We perform privacy accounting across different modern matrix mechanisms, including DP-SGD ($\mC = \eye$) and BSR \citep{kalinin2024banded} in~\cref{fig:rdp_mcmc_dpsgd}, as well as BISR, BandInvMF \citep{kalinin2025back}, BLT \citep{dvijotham2024efficient} and BandMF \citep{mckenna2024scaling} in~\cref{fig:rdp_mcmc_bisr} of~\cref{appendix:extra_experiments}.
 While DP-SGD, BSR, and BISR are defined analytically, BandMF, BandInvMF, and BLT define the entries of $\mC$ through an optimization problem (see details in~\cref{appendix:experimental_setup}).
 For consistency with the experiments in~\cite{choquette2024near}, we set $\delta=10^{-5}$ and plot the required noise multiplier $\sigma$ for different $\epsilon > 0$.
 This matches the practical use of DP machine learning in which we first define a desired level $(\epsilon,\delta)$ of privacy and then calibrate the mechanism to attain it.